arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/delete_api_shutdown.md

 Note that the latter two are tracked but not prevented from being started, to allow for finishing operations.

+This query parameter was introduced in 3.7.12, 3.8.1 and all versions greater or equal than 3.9.

 @RESTDESCRIPTION
 This call initiates a clean shutdown sequence.
 Requires administrive privileges.